jokergoo/circlize_book/book/03-graphics.md

 If, e.g., `facing` is set to `inside`, text which is on the bottom half of the circle is still facing to the top and hard to read.
-To make text more easy to read and not to hurt users' neck too much, `circos.text()` provides `niceFacing` option which automatically adjust text facing according to their positions in the circle. `niceFacing` only works for `facing` value of `inside`, `outside`, `clockwise`, `reverse.clockwise`, `bending.inside` and
+To make text more easy to read and not to hurt readers' neck too much, `circos.text()` provides `niceFacing` option which automatically adjust text facing according to their positions in the circle. `niceFacing` only works for `facing` value of `inside`, `outside`, `clockwise`, `reverse.clockwise`, `bending.inside` and